 Chances are if you have, you either disregarded it or disposed of it entirely.
 After all, if it’s not addressed to you, it’s probably junk, right?

 These yellow envelopes are sent by none other than Shopper’s Voice, a consumer research group that mails out surveys.

 They’ll send you coupons and discounts in return for filling out those short surveys, and the envelope has prepaid postage, so it’s nothing out of pocket to participate.

-They won’t mail you back for a couple months, but you’ll get samples and coupons when they do.
+They won’t mail you back for a couple of months, but you’ll get totally free stuff, samples and coupons when they do.

 However, it’s not necessary to wait for this yellow envelope in the mail if you’ve never seen it.